-First, you have to determine how much money you need in your rainy day fund.
-Most experts recommend that you have at least enough money in your emergency fund to cover three to six months of expenses.
-However, depending on the state of the economy or stability of employing within your profession, you might need more or less.
+First, you have to determine how much money you need in your rainy-day fund.
+Most experts recommend having at least enough money in your emergency fund to cover three to six months of expenses.
+However, depending on the state of the economy or stability of employment, you might need more or less.
 Of course, the more money you have, the better.
 That is especially true in today's economy when it is still easy to lose your job and often challenging to find a replacement that pays the same.

 That amount might seem like an overwhelming sum of money to save.
 However, it is not.

 No one expects you to save your money immediately.
 You will have to build your emergency fund over time.
 Start putting away whatever you can each month.
 That might mean cutting down on unnecessary expenses such as eating out, going to the movies, or buying that high-cost coffee on your morning commute.

 It also helps to set up a direct deposit from your regular paycheck into the account holding your rainy day funds.
 Saving money is easier when you do not think about the money you are stowing away.
 With direct deposit, you never miss the money you are saving.